WujiZhu1999/SlipstreamINFO30005/README.md

         password: qwerty

         or you can make your own account

         NOTE: we are still not hashing our passwords, and just storing them as plaintext, as it is not a core functionality.
 DO NOT use any passwords you use for other accounts

+To access any feature on our website, you must be logged in

 Functionality: A forum (where users can post articles) and tips (provided by the administrator) functionality
         -Forum